Why Sleeping While Sick Is So Important

 The Last Word From Sleepopolis

-Getting more sleep when you’re sick is actually a good thing — it helps in your recovery by boosting your immune system.
-And don’t worry about overdoing it.
-“You shouldn’t worry too much about oversleeping when you’re sick, but you should talk to your doctor if you aren’t getting better even with plenty of rest,” says Light.
+Nobody likes getting sick and feeling down for the count.
+The good news is, you can rest guilt free: getting more sleep when you’re sick is actually a good thing — it helps in your recovery by boosting your immune system.
 Long story short: If you’re sick, snooze away!

 How To Sleep With A Cough